 - Shutter Speed – how long light will enter the camera for

 I usually change the ISO setting very little while shooting aurora.
 The ISO setting controls the sensitivity of your camera’s sensor (or how strongly the camera boosts low light).
 It’s kind of like when you turn up the brightness on a photo in an editor, except it’s happening in-camera.
 Think of the ISO as an amplifier, and just as an amp can take a low volume voice and blast it over a whole stadium, a high ISO setting can take a tiny bit of light and practically turn your camera into night vision goggles if it goes high enough.
-This is nice because a high ISO setting means you can use a faster shutter speed and capture more detail in fast moving aurora.
+This is nice because a high ISO setting means you can use faster shutter speed and capture more detail in fast-moving aurora.
 There is a price to pay for this amplification in the amount of electronic noise as well as a reduction in color and contrast.

-If you want my quick answer for ISO setting, considering a mid-range DSLR with an f/stop in the f/2.8-3.5 range: ISO 640-1600 should produce an image of reasonable quality.
-For high end cameras (like Nikon D4 or Canon EOS 5D Mark III) an ISO of 3200 – 5000 can yield quite good results.
+If you want my quick answer for ISO setting, considering a mid-range DSLR or mirrorless with an f/stop in the f/2.8-3.5 range: ISO 640-1600 should produce an image of reasonable quality.
+For high-end cameras (like Nikon D4 or Canon EOS 5D Mark III) an ISO of 3200 – 5000 can yield quite good results.

 Even at night you can get too much light and overexpose your photos.
 The camera’s sensor is more receptive to the green emission lines from the aurora than your eye.
-It can be easy to use too long of a shutter speed so that your sensor is over-saturated by that light.
+It can be easy to use too long of shutter speed so that your sensor is over-saturated by that light.
 Often this makes that green aurora look too bright or even white (all details are lost) in the photo.
-It’s hard to come up with a simple rule to prevent this – you’ll just have to watch the monitor (or better, the histogram – article forthcoming) on your camera until you figure it out.
+It’s hard to come up with a simple rule to prevent this.
+You will just have to watch the monitor (or the histogram) on your camera until you figure it out.
 The photo above has a section of overexposed aurora in the band.

 What’s the scene?
 Think about what the aurora is doing!
 Is it fast and bright overhead, or just a dim oval on the horizon?
-Here are a couple examples:
+Here are a couple of examples with settings info:

-1) A diffuse (dim) aurora that sits barely above the horizon with no visible motion or structure?
+1) A dim aurora barely above the horizon with no visible motion or structure?

-- Go for a longer shutter speed, there are no details to capture.
+- Go for longer shutter speed, there are no details to capture.

 - Longer shutter speed means you can decrease the ISO for less noise

-2) It’s not even dark yet and the aurora is out!
-This is an extreme example, but it’s happened for me more than once, the aurora is bright enough to be seen even though there are barely any stars out.
+This is definitely one of my favorites!
+The aurora is bright enough to be seen even though there are barely any stars out.
 There’s more motion, but not much detail or color yet.
 This is because it’s usually only possible to see the aurora when it is very active if the sky is still light.

-I wanted to keep a low ISO so that the brighter sky didn’t get to noisy.
-This case I used way lower than normal at ISO 400.
+I wanted to keep a low ISO so that the bright sky didn’t get too noisy.
+In this case, I used way lower than normal at ISO 400.
 I absolutely could have used a higher ISO and shorter shutter speed.
 This would have provided more detail in the color.
-However, the aurora wasn’t moving very fast there wasn’t really a need for a fast shutter speed.
+However, the aurora wasn’t moving very fast so there wasn’t really a need for fast shutter speed.

 At 1.6 seconds, this still wasn’t a fast enough speed to capture all the detail.
-This image probably would have benefited from using a higher ISO because I could have brought the shutter speed down to less than 1 second which would help a lot in bringing out that lower pinkish border (it moves so fast sometimes).
-This is a PSA for learning how to adjust your setting quickly, because these “storms” don’t often last very long!
+This image probably would have benefited from using a higher ISO.
+If I had, the shutter speed could have been brought down to less than 1 second.
+This would help a lot in bringing out that lower pinkish border (it moves so fast).
+This is a PSA for learning how to adjust your setting quickly because these “storms” don’t often last very long!

-4) Activity is fairly high, there are multiple bands, but not quickly flickering quickly across the sky.
+There may be multiple bands, but not quickly flickering across the sky.
 The motion is reminiscent of steam coming out of a smokestack.
 The high altitude oxygen may be coming out to play casting a red or purplish hue above the green.
 This is kind of the typical “good” Alaska night, not the best we get to see, but certainly something to write home about.

-I hope you find this helpful and that it gives you a jumping off point.
+I hope you find this helpful and that it gives you a jumping-off point.
 My most important piece of advice: don’t glue your eyes to that camera!
-Take time to watch the aurora and really enjoy it.
-Go out, shoot, watch out for moose, and have fun.
+Take time to watch the aurora and enjoy it.
+Go outside, shoot, watch out for moose, and have fun.
 I’ll keep adding some more examples below with different camera/lens combinations below.

-**Note there are more articles still to come on aurora shooting.
-Other important things at this point being focusing, understanding the histogram (more detail in getting exposure right), and using a tripod.
-For focus, you can start with a focus at infinity (simple), or find the hyperfocal distance for your lens (at given aperture and focal length).
-For now I can refer you to the Cambridge in Color site.**
+Note there are more articles still to come on aurora shooting.
+Other important topics being focusing, understanding the histogram (more detail in getting the exposure right), and using a tripod.
+For focus, you can start with a focus at infinity (simple), or find the hyperfocal distance for your lens (at a given aperture and focal length).
+For now, I can refer you to the Cambridge in Color site.